JGPorteous/eiab/README.md

 This menu allow you to setup APT sources, do updates and upgrades.

-Once your system is updated & upgraded:
+Once your system is updated & upgraded you will need to:
-* Install Dependecies
+1. Install Dependecies
-* Install SvxLink (This can take up to 20 minutes)
+2. Install SvxLink (This can take up to 20 minutes)

 <br/><br/>